siddharthsingh89/siddharthsingh89.github.io/_posts/2020-03-24-Video-Stream-platform.md

 Trusted OS
 Secure apps
 The usual use cases for the Trusted Execution Environment are the protection of authentication mechanisms - cryptography, content decryption keys, and Digital Rights Management licenses.

 What this boils down to, for Netflix’s streaming on Android, is that Google, as part of Android OS, installs the Widevine Content Decryption Module in the TrustZone (trusted hardware layer).
 All video decryption, decoding and rendering occur in the Trusted environment.
 The video is rendered directly to the screen from this Trusted Execution Environment.
 This TEE-to-screen process ensures that at no point does any non-trusted app get access to either the premium content or to the content keys themselves.

 #### Video Encoding

 AWS Elemental MediaConvert is a file-based video processing service that provides scalable video processing for content owners and distributors with media libraries of any size.
-MediaConvert offers advanced features that enable premium content experiences, including: professional broadcast codecs that support increased bit depth and HDR content creation still graphic overlays advanced audio digital rights management (DRM) closed captioning support
+MediaConvert offers advanced features that enable premium content experiences, including: professional broadcast codecs that support increased bit depth and HDR content creation, still graphic overlays, advanced audio, digital rights management (DRM), closed captioning support.

 AWS Elemental MediaConvert offers support for various input formats and adaptive bitrate (ABR) packaging output formats for delivering high-quality content from a range of sources onto primary and multiscreen devices.

 #### Ad Insertion